 Infertility and Fetal Development

 The conditions required for a healthy fetus to develop are fragile.
 We already know that during pregnancy women should not drink alcohol or smoke and that they need to be very careful about dietary choices.

 It turns out they should also be careful of the plastics with which they come into contact, according to a study which found BPA to have a negative effect on some fetal development processes.

 The way this happens is troubling.
 Essentially, BPA gets into the woman’s body and tricks the reproductive system into thinking it is a hormone.
 This blocks or changes what the body’s natural hormones are supposed to do and it has been shown to compromise the quality of the eggs a woman produces, as well as alter the DNA of the fetus, which can lead to birth defects.
 Studies have also shown that BPA poses serious health risks to men, adversely affecting male reproductive function.
 While BPA is a major concern for us today, its effect on fertility and child development will affect future generations.

 Despite the FDA’s claims that current levels of BPA exposure are safe, there is much less consensus in the medical community, and BPA does appear to have effects on brain function.
 For example, a study by the Duke University Medical Center found the presence of BPA prevents the removal of chloride from the central nervous system and also disrupts the way the brain regulates genes.

 Excess chloride in the brain is known to be one of the key drivers of dementia, Alzheimer ’s disease, and other cognitive disorders.
-This is not to say BPA will give you these conditions, but that it creates an environment where they are more likely to develop, suggesting a BPA-free approach to life might be entirely necessary.
+This is not to say BPA is the leading cause of these conditions, but that it creates an environment where they are more likely to develop, suggesting a BPA-free approach to your day-to-day life might be necessary.

 Heart Disease and Diabetes